supersperma228/Script-CounterBlox-2025/README.md

-I did it with the help of chatgpt tracer a little crooked esp can be used in other modes tracer and aim not sure
+I made a tracer a little crooked with chatgpt, esp can be used in other modes tracer bhop and aim not sure